 The event on March 7th started with Graeme’s presentation as an example of what Asperger feels like.
 The other guests invited also shared their experience and solutions to the difficulties they faced in employment.

-From the other side of the ocean, Dr. Zoe Bartholomew shared advise on how to reduce the risk of being discriminated against in the workplace.
+From the other side of the ocean, Dr. Zoe Bartholomew shared advice on how to reduce the risk of being discriminated against in the workplace.
 Watch the behaviour specialist from California hold a webinar session below:

 Diagnosed herself with another condition, AD/HD, Dr. Bartholomew works with families and young people in the community and in schools.